Are you stuck on how to properly clean and deodorize your fridge?

 - It takes less time to clean a half-empty fridge

 - There’s less food store elsewhere while you’re cleaning

-- You can take stock of what you need to pick up at store
+- You can take stock of what you need to pick up at the store

-And who doesn’t love to have a sparky clean fridge when they return from grocery shopping?
-Speaking of shopping at the grocery store, this set of 6 organic reusable market shopping bags are ultra convenient when you want to cut down on waste!
+And who doesn’t love to have a sparkly clean fridge when they return from grocery shopping?
+Speaking of shopping at the grocery store, this set of 6 organic reusable market shopping bags are ultra-convenient when you want to cut down on waste!

 3 Steps to Clean and Deodorize Your Fridge without Chemicals

-One of the most important areas to deep clean our home is the fridge, no doubt!
+One of the most important areas to deep clean in our homes is the fridge, no doubt!
 Use these three easy to follow steps to overhaul this often overlooked area of the home naturally without chemicals!

 Step 1: Clear It Out